angus-howard/Genre-Classification-of-Music/README.md

 ### [Web Scraping](./web_scraping.ipynb)

 This notebook contains the functions used for web scraping, originally the hope was to obtain lyrics for the Free Music Archive data set but as it turned out, lyrics could only be found for 2000 of the 160000 tracks.
 Attempts to fetch lyrics were made to a number of different platforms using API requests, requests/Beautiful Soup and Selenium.

+## Next Steps

+- Train a model using the small subset of the FMA dataset for which lyrics could be obtained, using both lyrics and audio features.

+- (IN DEVELOPMENT) Write a script that extracts audio features from an mp3 file using LibROSA and develop a Flask app for genre classification.